OglesbyArt/UpdateArtistFile/README.md

 	while (!found && !done)
 	{
-            System.out.println ("Please enter the first name and last name of Artist" + " you want to change : ");
+            System.out.println ("Please enter the first name and press <ENTER> and last name of Artist and press <ENTER>" + " you want to change : ");

             fName = UserInterface.getString();